-The ancestors of the indigenous Chamorro first arrived in the Marianas around 3,500 years ago and relied on seafood as their principal source of protein (Allen and Amesbury 2012, Grace McCaskey 2014).
+The ancestors of the indigenous Chamorro first arrived in the Marianas around 3,500 years ago and relied on seafood as their principal source of protein (WPRFMC 2009; Allen and Amesbury 2012; Grace-McCaskey 2014).
 Similar to other archipelagos in the Western Pacific, fish and marine resources have played a central role in shaping the social, cultural, and economic fabric of the CNMI that continues today.
 They fished for both reef and pelagic species, collected mollusks and other invertebrates, and caught sea turtles.
 The occupation of CNMI by foreign nations dramatically changed the island's ecosystems, reshaped communities, and disrupted fishing traditions.
 In the 17th and 18th centuries, Spanish colonizers destroyed the Chamorro's seagoing canoes, suppressed offshore fishing practices, and relocated populations from their traditional home.
 The CNMI was briefly occupied by Germany from 1899 to the beginning of WWII.
 During WWII, the CNMI was occupied by the Japanese military, and then was captured by the United States.
 Throughout this time, fishing remained an important activity.
 Later immigrants to the islands from East and Southeast Asia also possessed a strong fishing tradition.
-Today, only Saipan, Rota, and Tinian are permanently inhabited, with 90% of the population living on the island of Saipan.
+Today, only Saipan, Rota, and Tinian are permanently inhabited, with 90% of the approximately 47 thousand population living on the island of Saipan.
 Although the CNMI has transitioned to a tourism-based economy, fishing still plays an important cultural role and serves as a reliable source of local food (Ayers 2018).
+In the 2020 Census, about 50% of CNMI's population that identified as one race, identified as Asian, while 23.9% identified as Chamorro, and 4.6% as Carolinian.
+The median age of the population was 34 years old.